GeorgiDimv/legal-ai/docs/TECHNICAL_DOCUMENTATION.md

 ## 1.4 Key Features

 - Support for Bulgarian Cyrillic text (OCR optimized for Bulgarian documents)
+- VIN extraction and decoding from document text (supports Bulgarian terms: "Rama No", "Shasi No")
 - All monetary values in Bulgarian Lev (BGN)
 - Physics calculations based on Bulgarian crash reconstruction methodology
-- Real-time car market values from Bulgarian listing sites
+- Real-time car market values from Bulgarian listing sites (on-demand scraping)
 - Geocoding restricted to Bulgaria for accurate location data

 ---